 If you’re looking for a high-quality push-pull door pressure gauge, you can find one at All Things Inspector.
 Our gauge is easy to use, pocket-sized and easy to read.
 The gauge is designed to be extremely durable and should last up to 35 years at ordinary usage rates.
 A building inspector or construction manager can use one of our gauges for their entire career.
 You can buy them individually, or get a combo pack to save money on tools for your crew.

-All Things Inspectors has many other tools that can help construction managers and building managers check their structures for ADA compliance.
+All Things Inspectors has many other tools that can help construction managers and building managers check their structures for ADA compliance and fire door inspections.
 Check our shop to see some of the items we have available and send us a message online if you have any questions.